ncatlab/nlab-content/pages/0/0/3/0/10300/content.md

 ## Equivalence of synthetic and analytic

 In any projective plane, we can define a "scalar" to be an ordered set of four collinear points $(A,B,C,D)$ of which no more than two are equal.
 Two scalars are considered equal if they are projectively related, i.e. the four lines joining corresponding points are concurrent.
-If Desargues' theorem holds, we can define addition and multiplication on the scalars making them into a division ring $F$ such that our plane is isomorphic to $F P^2$.
+If Desargues' theorem holds, we can define addition and multiplication on the scalars (omitting one of them that acts like $\infty$) making them into a division ring $F$ such that our plane is isomorphic to $F P^2$.
 The ring $F$ is commutative (hence a field) iff Pappus' theorem also holds, and has characteristic $\neq 2$ iff Fano's axiom holds.

 If Desargues' theorem fails, then we can still construct a sort of algebraic structure on the scalars, called a [[ternary ring]], which suffices to reconstruct our plane.
 However, distinct ternary rings can give rise to isomorphic projective planes, in contrast to the situation for fields and division rings.